The 6 Top-Rated Vacuums Reviewed for Best Value in Homes With Pets

-Health Reports set out on a six month long journey to identify the vacuum cleaner that provided the best carpet cleaning at the best possible value.
-For our review we selected top selling as well as top priced vacuums and rated them according to ease of use, efficacy, durability and total cost of ownership.
+We set out on a six-month-long journey to identify the vacuum cleaner that provided the best carpet cleaning at the best possible value.
+For our review, we selected top-selling as well as top-priced vacuums and rated them according to ease of use, efficacy, durability and total cost of ownership.

 Our Product Review Methodology

 How vacuums perform right out of the box can be very different from how well they work one year or even just 2 months down the road.
 We began our search for the best value by test driving 15 models at big box stores.
 This allowed us to see how they performed after having had some substantial wear and tear.
-(In some instances we had access to 1+ year old models; and reviewed their durability in greater detail).
+(In some instances we had access to 1+ or 1-year-old models and reviewed their durability in greater detail).